How to build business visibility beyond social media

 Start with one main piece of content, maybe a blog post, a podcast episode, or a talk you’ve given.
 From there, repurpose it into smaller pieces:

-Newsletter snippets
+• Newsletter snippets

-Social media quotes or visuals
+• Social media quotes or images

-Short videos sharing one idea from it
+• Short videos sharing an idea

-Free resources or guides
+• Free resources or guides

 For more information, read How to repurpose 1 blog post into 20 pieces of content